North Carolina Traffic Pleas

 - You have not received more than two PJCs in the past five years.

 It is very important that all of these criteria are met as otherwise even if you are granted a PJC at the courthouse it may ultimately be considered void, or your insurance company may end up assessing you insurance points anyway.
 Eligibility for a PJC varies by DA, Judge, and county, but in general offenses considered serious — such as passing a stopped school bus or DWI — are not eligible.
-The presiding Judge has the final decision regarding whether or not to award a PJC, however in practice he or she will follow the DA's recommendation.
+The presiding Judge has the final decision regarding whether or not to award a PJC, however in practice the Judge will follow the DA's recommendation.

-For NC residents: Reducing a future ticket to less than ten mph over the limit does not "activate" a prior PJC.
+Reducing a future ticket to less than ten mph over the limit does not "activate" a prior PJC.

 - Improper Equipment